TinkuMalibu/DOM/README.md

-Learning how to manipulete the DOM # DOM
+Learning how to manipulate the DOM # DOM